 Yep, There Is An App For That!

 If you are looking for a weekend project and running out of ideas to create something new, you can try the Harris Shutter Effect.
+All you need is a moving element or subject and you can get creative from there.
 Remember to share the images you create and your experiences with the community at Light Stalking.
 We would love to see them.

 Have you tried the Harris Shutter technique before?
 If yes, which method did you use?
 Do you have some tips that would help other photographers?
 Please share them in the comments section below.